ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When a user enters a screen, the default data should be fetched by triggering the business logic, whether from the network or local…</blockquote>

 <h3>4.
-Integrating Generative AI-Powered Voice Search in an E-commerce App - <a href="https://medium.com/@passiondroid/integrating-generative-ai-powered-voice-search-in-an-e-commerce-app-d9475a6282e7" target="_blank" rel="noopener noreferrer">link</a></h3>
+JCenter Shutdown?
+Here’s How to Add AAR Files from GitHub to Your Android App - <a href="https://medium.com/@shreya.072021/jcenter-shutdown-heres-how-to-add-aar-files-from-github-to-your-android-app-a6ab629232b3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arif Khan`**
+✍️ **posted by `Shreya Adiga`**

-<blockquote>Voice search is no longer a novelty — it’s becoming a standard feature across many apps.
-In the world of e-commerce, providing users with…</blockquote>
+<blockquote>With JCenter shutting down, many Android developers are looking for new ways to manage libraries, and GitHub has become a popular…</blockquote>

 <h3>5.
 Why Does The Mobile Industry Copy Apple? - <a href="https://medium.com/macoclock/why-does-the-mobile-industry-copy-apple-dbb04b44b88d" target="_blank" rel="noopener noreferrer">link</a></h3>